-Secondary Math I: pre-requisite: Illustrative Math III (8th Grade Math)
+Secondary Math I: prerequisite: Math 8 or Math 8 Honors

 Students will learn to formalize and extend the mathematics that they learned in the middle grades.
 They will deepen and extend understanding of linear relationships, in part by contrasting them with exponential phenomena, and in part by applying linear models to data that exhibit a linear trend.
 Secondary Mathematics I uses properties and theorems involving congruent figures to deepen and extend understanding of geometric knowledge from prior grades.
 The final unit in the course ties together the algebraic and geometric ideas studied.
 (1.0 credit)